pat170911/dockerize-vxm/README.md

 ## dockerize your local vxm
-This project could help to deploy the vxm on your dev vm with docker.
+This util could help to deploy the vxm on your dev vm with docker.

 The script `localize_vxm.sh` back up your entire database, copy some necessary files from remote vxm and apply git patch on your dev code to prepare for the dockerization.